cakephp/docs/en/views/helpers/form.rst

      * For checkboxes, it sets the HTML ``'value'`` attribute assigned to the ``input`` element to whatever you provide as value.

-     * For radio buttons or select pickers defines which element will be selected when the form is rendered (in this case ``'value'`` must be assigned a valid, existent element value).
+     * For radio buttons or select pickers it defines which element will be selected when the form is rendered (in this case ``'value'`` must be assigned a valid, existent element value).
 May also be used in combination with any select-type input